ark-lang/ark-docs/functions.md

 ## Function Return Types
 A function that has no return type specified will return nothing.
 The function in the example above returns an integer.
-A function return type is denoted with an arrow "->", followed by the type that the function returns.
+An arrow operator `->` followed by the Type `T` to return specifies a return type.

 ```
 // returns an integer